kumbulanit/t-sql/sql trainning/untitled/module 3/Lesson1_Writing_Simple_SELECT_Statements.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
-    Salary / 12 AS MonthlySalary,
+    BaseSalary / 12 AS MonthlySalary,
-    Salary * 0.15 AS EstimatedTax,
+    BaseSalary * 0.15 AS EstimatedTax,
-    Salary - (Salary * 0.15) AS NetAnnualSalary
+    BaseSalary - (BaseSalary * 0.15) AS NetAnnualSalary
 FROM Employees;

 -- More complex calculations
 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
     CASE
-        WHEN Salary > 80000 THEN Salary * 0.08
+        WHEN BaseSalary > 80000 THEN BaseSalary * 0.08
-        WHEN Salary > 60000 THEN Salary * 0.06
+        WHEN BaseSalary > 60000 THEN BaseSalary * 0.06
-        ELSE Salary * 0.04
+        ELSE BaseSalary * 0.04
     END AS BonusAmount
 FROM Employees;
 ```